Conscription in Rhodesia: Coloured and Indian conscripts

+The pay and conditions of Coloured and Indian personnel were not equalised with those of white reservists until the final period of the war.
 Coloured men faced stronger incentives to report for national service and call ups than whites.
-As coloured households were typically less well off than whites, men could not afford to risk being imprisoned for draft evasion.
+This was because Coloured households were typically less well off than whites and men could not afford to risk being imprisoned for draft evasion.